supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Relational Model.md

 > - Keys constrain the set of tuples that can appear in a relation.

 ## Prime and Non-prime attributes
 > [!lecture] Lecture-6A

-- Prime attributes are those attributes which are a part of some candidate key
+- Prime attribute is an attribute of a relation $R$ if it is a member of some candidate key of $R$.
-- Non-prime attributes are those attributes which are NOT a part of any candidate key.
+- Non-prime attribute is an attribute of a relation $R$ if it is not a member any candidate key of $R$.

 > [!think]
 - A non-prime attribute can never determine a prime attribute.